Julien-R44/bentocache/packages/bentocache/README.md

 - [Cache stamped prevention](https://bentocache.dev/docs/stampede-protection): Ensuring that only one factory is executed at the same time.

-- [Retry queue](https://bentocache.dev/docs/multi-tier#retry-queue-strategy) : When a application fails to publish something to the bus, it is added to a queue and retried later.
+- [Retry queue](https://bentocache.dev/docs/multi-tier#retry-queue-strategy) : When an application fails to publish something to the bus, it is added to a queue and retried later.

 ### Timeouts